 A group of parishioners appointed by the Pastor to advise him on the topic of the liturgical life of Sacred Heart.
 The Committee meets quarterly.

 Loving Stitches is a group dedicated to using members' talents to create sewn, knitted, and crocheted items for a variety of local charities.
 Our projects include adult, baby and children's items such as breast cancer pillows, wheelchair/walker totes, prayer shawls, pillowcases, hats, blankets, comfort bears, and much more.
-Meetings are held at the Claffey House the first and third Wednesdays of each month from 9-11:30 A.M.
+Meetings are held at the Claffey House the first Wednesday of each month from 9-11:30 A.M.
 Even if you do not sew, knit, or crochet, we always need help cutting, stuffing, or hand sewing the items.
 Please consider joining us for a time of creating, fun, fellowship, and service to those in need.
 For more information, please contact Bee Tille at 636-432-2030.

 The old adage, "the family that prays together stays together" apllies to parishes as much as it applies to individual families.
 Those on the prayer chain get an e-mail when a prayer request comes into the rectory and your job would then be to pray.
 To pray for someone or to be added to the list, please contact the parish secretary 636-938-5048.